 Hanna PK’s Story

 Sometimes, one has to leave her birthplace to find out what she was born to do.
 Hanna PK is a vocalist, pianist, and band leader born in South Korea, currently residing in Rochester NY.
 One evening in 2014, when she first heard local blues legend John Cole and his band, she found what she was looking for.
 All along, it was the blues calling for her, or maybe it’s the other way.
-Either way, she then totally immersed herself in this music, to which she felt so strongly called, in the traditional way — by listening and later playing in clubs and jam sessions, and by collecting and hearing the recordings.
+Either way, she then totally immersed herself in this music, to which she felt so strongly called, by listening and later playing in clubs and jam sessions, and by collecting and hearing the recordings.
 From those records, she came to love and be inspired by so many of the great blues pianists like Otis Spann, Hersal Thomas, Little Brother Montgomery, Big Maceo, and Memphis Slim.
 Through all these experiences she learned (and is still learning) the language and the meaning of the blues.
 It was her luck that even though Rochester isn’t exactly in the Delta region, the area’s blues scene is still carried on with authenticity by nationally-recognized bluesmen like Joe Beard and John Cole.
-In fact, the first time she got a chance to play with Joe Beard was at a festival celebrating Son House, and by a few years later, she is subbing on Joe’s band, and has performed with him in a duo show.
+In fact, the first time she got a chance to play with Joe Beard was at a festival celebrating Son House, and just a few years later, she is subbing on Joe’s band, and has performed with him in several duo shows.